Inference for Low-rank Models without Estimating the Rank: Abstract

 \section{Abstract}

 This paper studies the inference about linear functionals of high-dimensional low-rank matrices.
 While most existing inference methods would require consistent estimation of the true rank, our procedure is robust to rank misspecification, making it a promising approach in applications where rank estimation can be unreliable.
 We estimate the low-rank spaces using pre-specified weighting matrices, known as diversified projections.
 A novel statistical insight is that, unlike the usual statistical wisdom that overfitting mainly introduces additional variances, the over-estimated low-rank space also gives rise to a non-negligible bias due to an implicit ridge-type regularization.
 We develop a new inference procedure and show that the central limit theorem holds as long as the pre-specified rank is no smaller than the true rank.
-Empirically, we apply our method to the U.S. federal grants allocation data and test the existence of pork-barrel politics.
+In one of our applications, we study multiple testing with incomplete data in the presence of confounding factors and show that our method remains valid as long as the number of controlled confounding factors is at least as large as the true number, even when no confounding factors are present.

 {\it Keywords:} High-dimensional models; low-rank matrix estimation; rank misspecification; weak factors

 \spacingset{1.9}